 Alexa capable bathroom appliances and accessories

-Kohler builds a new Alexa powered smart mirror which allows you to use your voice to do a range of things including adjusting the mirror's lighting, controlling other smart home gadgets and even asking it to read the news while you brush your teeth.
+Kohler has an Alexa-powered smart mirror that allows you to use your voice to do a range of things including adjusting the mirror's lighting, controlling other smart home gadgets and even asking it to read the news while you brush your teeth.
 We're just waiting to see how Alexa will respond to "who's the fairest of them all?".

 U by Moen Smart Shower

-Last year, Moen released a smart shower system that you could control remotely with your phone allowing you to ensure the shower was the right temperature before you even got out of bed.
+Moen has a smart shower system that you can control remotely with your phone allowing you to ensure the shower was the right temperature before you even got out of bed.

-This year, the company plans to update the system to add Alexa and Siri voice control.
-This feature will allow owners to command their shower with their voice using Amazon Echo devices in another room, superbly convenient if you have one on your bedside table.
-The update will apparently be a skill in the Alexa skills store, so current owners of the shower will benefit too.
+The system also has Alexa and Siri voice control.
+Meaning you can command your shower with just your voice using Amazon Echo devices in another room, superbly convenient if you have one on your bedside table.

 HiMirror Mini smart mirror